Flywheel storage power system: Tram braking and acceleration – power smoothing

-Renewable energy time shift

-The city of Fresno in California is running flywheel storage power plants built by Amber Kinetics to store solar energy, which is produced in excess quantity in the daytime, for consumption at night.

 Deployed systems

+China has the largest grid-scale flywheel energy storage plant in the world with 30 MW capacity.
+The system was connected to the grid in 2024 and it was the first such system in China.

+In the United States, Beacon Power operates two 20 MW grid-scale flywheel energy storage plants in Stephentown, New York and Hazle Township, Pennsylvania.

 On the island of Aruba is currently a 5 MWh flywheel storage power plant built by Temporal Power Ltd. The island intends to convert its energy supply to 100 percent renewables by 2020.

 Energy loss

 It is now (since 2013) possible to build a flywheel storage system that loses just 5 percent of the energy stored in it, per day (i.e. the self-discharge rate).